 The advantage of an ISA is that you can put in (up to a certain amount per tax year) and take out money anytime you like.
 The disadvantage is that you can take out your money anytime you like so you might keep raiding it for needs and wants rather than using it to build your wealth.

 A personal or work pension is more restrictive as once you put money in you cannot access it until 57 (although the age keeps getting older).
 However, you will get tax advantages as often the government gives you back a proportion of the tax you paid on the money when you earnt it.
 If its an employer pension you will get the money paid into your pension tax-free and

 then likely a contribution from your employer to boost the amount, i.e. free money from your employer.

 Fun money now

-Making sure you have enough fun money for regular fun expenses like birthdays, Christmas, yearly holidays etc. will also help keep you on the straight and narrow.
-Otherwise, if these come as surprises every day, week month year it will lead to multiple mini-crisis every time they come around.
+Making sure you have enough money for regular fun expenses like birthdays, Christmas, yearly holidays etc. will also help keep you straight and narrow.
+Otherwise, if these come as surprises every day, week month, it will lead to multiple mini-crisis every time they come around.

 Scams and ongoing financial literacy

 If it sounds too good to be true it probably …… is.

 The challenge is that when you are new to something you might not know what too good to be true loots like.
 Short cuts, massive profits, huge rates of return in a short period of time should all be warning signs that something may not be right.